 De-stress for the Test: Reducing Test Anxiety in Elementary Students

-Tests are a routine part of any educational experience.
-It’s necessary for students to take classroom and standardized tests to show what they’ve learned in a particular subject or topic.
-For some students, however, tests can also be a source of stress.
+For some students, however, tests can be a source of stress.
 This can be especially true for elementary students, who are just learning the process of test taking and understanding the reality of being graded.
 In fact, test anxiety starts to kick-in for students anytime between second and fourth grade and progresses through middle school and high school.

-According to the American Test Anxieties Association, up to 20 percent of students suffer from high test anxiety, and another 18 percent are affected by moderate anxiety.
 Whether your students are suffering from high levels of stress, or are just a little nervous, we’re offering advice for reducing test anxiety in elementary students.

-What is Test Anxiety
+What is Test Anxiety?

 Test anxiety is a psychological condition resulting in stress and nervousness in testing situations.
 Many people experience a little apprehension before (and sometimes during) a test.
 In fact, some anxiousness can be beneficial as it creates an adrenaline rush that helps your elementary students stay focused and perform well under pressure.